 How do you make the quad-core quicker?

 That would be by adding more cores.
-Double the 4-cores to 8-cores and you no longer have a quadcore.
-The 8 cores becomes an octacore and that can run much more quickly than the 4-core can.
+Double the 4-cores to 8-cores, and you no longer have a quad-core, and the 8-core becomes an octa-core that can run much more quickly than the 4-core can.

-The Quadcores can’t compete on speed with the hexacore (6 core) or octacore (8 core) designs.
-Having more cores makes the processor more powerful and faster to run android and the apps.
-Only 4 cores is not up to the modern specifications for android headunits that demand more processing power.
+More cores make the processor more powerful and faster for Android and the apps.
+Only 4 cores are not up to the current specifications for Android headunits that demand more processing power.

 Avoid the 4 core

-Avoiding all the 4 Core processors fitted when looking for an android headunit will help avoid the fakery and the disappointment with the poor performance of its processor (SoC).
-The cheapest of the cheap headunits are all quadcore based.
-Even some of the more expensive ones are 4-core powered and these are not recommended for use in an android head unit.
+Avoiding all 4 Core processors fitted when looking for an Android headunit will help avoid the fakery and the disappointment with the poor performance of its processor (SoC).
+The cheapest of the cheap headunits are all quad-core-based, and even some of the more expensive ones are 4-core powered, and these are not recommended for use in an Android head unit.